House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Stanley 20-065 26-Inch Saw

 The big draw of the Stanley 20-065 is its induction-hardened teeth.
-Induction hardening is the process of heating metal by running electricity through it, then quenching it, resulting in harder teeth that keep their edge longer.
-You’ll be able to go up to five times longer than normal without sharpening these teeth, which is great because they can’t actually be re-sharpened.
+Induction hardening is the process of heating metal by running electricity through it and then quenching it, resulting in harder teeth that keep their edge longer.
+You’ll be able to go up to five times longer than normal without sharpening these teeth, which is great because they can’t be re-sharpened.
 When dulled, you’ll have to replace the entire saw.

 We don’t want to give the impression that the 20-065 is all wobbly cuts and irreplaceable teeth.
 It’s one of the only saws on this list that works on non-wood substances, including laminates and PVC.
-It’s also got a reasonably comfortable handle and a limited lifetime warranty.
+It also has a reasonably comfortable handle and a limited lifetime warranty.
+The reason it’s at #6 isn’t that it’s a bad saw but that it fails at the prime directive of crosscuts: keep them clean.

 Pros